In the Syria that was

 Tuesday, 28 January

-Another British Council man may not have has such reservations, but Peter Clark was of a different mould.
-He was progressive-minded, not unlike the civil servant Harry St.John (Abdullah) Philby of a generation, who when posted in Iraq in the early 1920s, believed that it was a betrayal of values to engineer the inauguration of a monarchy in place of a democratic, republican system.
+Another British Council man may not have had such reservations, but Peter Clark was of a different mould.
+He was progressive-minded, not unlike the civil servant Harry St.John (Abdullah) Philby of an earlier generation, who when posted in Iraq in the early 1920s, believed that it was a betrayal of values to engineer the inauguration of a monarchy in place of a democratic, republican system.

 For Peter Clark, the laudable role was to offer Syrians coming to the British Council’s classes a venue where they could breathe more freely: “one of my objectives here is to promote the value of an open society”; “We have provided an oasis for freedom of expression.
 We even offer choices to students!”; “I adapt and comply accordingly [in dealings with the Ministry of Culture], and thereby achieve my objective of promoting the values of an open and plural society”.
 What also sets him apart were his personal ethics.
 He was twice offered a posting on increased salary in Saudi Arabia, but declined: “I do not want my professional raison d’être to be a pillar, however small, of enriching arms manufacturers” [entry for 28 September 1994].